 "I believe I can flyyyyyyyyyy."

+Your attitude towards a problem leads to the solution or leads somewhere else.
 The problem is usually solvable, once you put your mind to it.
 The negative attitude of a person is usually absolutely not solvable, because that is who they are, and they will never change.
 Not only that, they will highly resent any attempt to resolve their attitude problem, because, again, that is who they are, and they will defend themselves to the death.
 This is all so true, have seen it over and over throughout my life.